Mnemonic

 Ancient Greeks and Romans distinguished between two types of memory: the "natural" memory and the "artificial" memory.
-The former is inborn, and is the one that everyone uses instinctively.
+The former is inborn and is the one that everyone uses instinctively.
 The latter in contrast has to be trained and developed through the learning and practice of a variety of mnemonic techniques.

 Mnemonic systems are techniques or strategies consciously used to improve memory.
 They help use information already stored in long-term memory to make memorization an easier task.

+Etymology

+Mnemonic is derived from the Ancient Greek word μνημονικός (mnēmonikos) which means 'of memory' or 'relating to memory'.
+It is related to Mnemosyne, the name of the goddess of memory in Greek mythology.
+Both of these words are derived from μνήμη (mnēmē), 'remembrance, memory'.
+Mnemonics in antiquity were most often considered in the context of what is today known as the art of memory.